Arciiix/Handy/README.md

 - DETECTIONS_TO_KEEP - To prevent false detections caused by accidental gestures or model inaccuracy, Handy caches the last detections.
 This variable sets the number of detections to store.
 - MINIMAL_DETECTIONS - that number of DETECTIONS_TO_KEEP has to be the same to consider a detection as true (and perform the given action)
 - ACTION_BLOCK_DELAY_SECONDS - to prevent user from accidently performing the same action after they show the gesture and didn't manage to stop showing it, add some blocking delay between next action
+- FAST_MODE_DURATION_SECONDS - normally the app works in an idle mode on low FPS.
+When user enters the T-ROI or a gesture within ROI is detected, the app turns into fast mode with high FPS.
+This variable determines how long it should remain in the fast mode after the last movement.
+- REQUIRED_TROI_PERCENT_CHANGE - this amount of the T-ROI frame has to be different for Handy to consider a movement inside it.
+Unit is percent [%].

 ```json
 {